oridr/pluralsite/code/README.md

-There once was a ship that put to sea
+Before the boat had hit the water
-The name of the ship was the Billy of Tea
+The whale's tail came up and caught her
-The winds blew up, her bow dipped down
+All hands to the side, harpooned and fought her
-Oh blow, my bully boys, blow (huh)
+When she dived down low (huh)